IlyaSemenov/nuxt-vite-legacy/README.md

 ## Caveats

-### Upgrading

-Nuxt and `@vitejs/plugin-legacy` are upgraded separately and the whole matrix is not well tested.
-The module may behave incorrectly with older Nuxt and newer `@vitejs/plugin-legacy` or vice versa.

-Please report if you encounter issues; better yet, a PR adding the Github action testing matrix would be much appreciated.

-### Legacy browsers that had just begin to support modules

 The legacy build will be used for browsers that don't support `<script module>` which is enough most of the time.

 However, this leaves incompatibility window for legacy browsers that **do** support modules but don't support modern features such as async generators (based on caniuse that would be e.g. Chrome 61-62).
 Vanilla `@vitejs/plugin-legacy` injects [special detection scripts](https://github.com/vitejs/vite/blob/535795a8286e4a9525acd2340e1d1d1adfd70acf/packages/plugin-legacy/src/snippets.ts) into SSR HTML, which this Nuxt module doesn't.
 PR's welcome!

+## Upgrading

+Nuxt and `@vitejs/plugin-legacy` are upgraded separately and the whole matrix is not well tested.
+The module may behave incorrectly with older Nuxt and newer `@vitejs/plugin-legacy` or vice versa.

+Please report if you encounter issues; better yet, a PR adding the Github action testing matrix would be much appreciated.

 ## Development and Testing